vibrationtoolbox/ovtoolbox/Readme.rst

    delete('vtoolbox.zip')
    ;

-*Why the semi-colons?:* It's my way of maing sure you don't leave the last command hanging and leave it unexecuted.
+*Why the semi-colons?* It's my way of maing sure you don't leave the last command unexecuted.

 Using The Engineering Vibration Toolbox
 ==========================================